ABOUT Mission: AstroAccess

 Dana, a quadriplegic hispanic woman, talks to Cady Coleman, American chemist and former NASA astronaut.

-Image Description: Dana Bolles, a mobility ambassador, talks to Cady Coleman, American chemist and former NASA astronaut, onboard Mission: AstroAccess Flight One.
-Credit: ZERO-G
+Image Description: Dana Bolles, a mobility ambassador, talks to Cady Coleman, American chemist and former NASA astronaut, onboard AstroAccess Flight One.
+Credit: ZERO-G.

 WHO RUNS ASTROACCESS?

 This project is part of SciAccess, Inc., a 501c3 non-profit dedicated to advancing disability inclusion in STEM.
-AstroAccess represents a vast network of 30+ partner organizations who play key roles in our mission to advance accessible spaceflight design.
-The organizing team that runs AstroAccess is composed of over 60 volunteers who include aerospace CEOs, renowned disability advocates, student leaders, space science experts, and many more, comprising a diverse team that offers unparalleled expertise at the intersection of space and disability.
+AstroAccess represents a vast network of 30+ partner organizations that play key roles in our mission to advance accessible spaceflight design.
+The organizing team that runs AstroAccess has over 60 volunteers including aerospace CEOs, renowned disability advocates, student leaders, space science experts, and many more, comprising a diverse team that offers unparalleled expertise at the intersection of space and disability.

 Professor Stephen Hawking floating during a ZERO-G flight in 2007.
 Hawking said of this experience, “For me, this was true freedom.
 People who know me well say that my smile was the biggest they'd ever seen.
 I was Superman for those few minutes."
 Credit: Steve Boxall/ ZERO-G.